tolarewaju3/eda-servicenow/README.md

 ![AAP Credentials](img/aap_creds.png)

-This credential will allow our rulebook to call the password reset job on our Ansible controller.
+**Create the credential.** This credential will allow our rulebook to call the password reset job on our Ansible controller.
 You can find your gateway url in the setting tab.

 **Finally, create a rulebook activation.** Under the **Automation Decisions** menu, in the **Rulebook Activations** section, choose **Create Rulebook Activation.**